divio/divio-cloud-docs/how-to/resources-configure-git.rst

 Migrating an existing project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Add the new Git repository to the local version of your project as a new Git remote: ``git remote add external <repository URL>``.
+Add the Git repository to the local version of your project as a remote: ``git remote add external <repository URL>``.
 #.
 Ensure that all the branches you wish to keep are present and up to date with the Divio Cloud server: ``git pull <branch>``
 #.
 Push the branches you require to the new remote: ``git push external <branch>``